textadventures/quest/docs/independent_npcs.md

 mary.actions = NewStringList()
 ```

-However, you could give the NPC a new agenda. say when the player talks to her:
+However, you could give the NPC a new agenda, say when the player talks to her:

 ```
 msg("'Hi,' says Mary.")